BoosterTech/BoosterTech/README.md

 I build dynamic and responsive web applications using the latest front- & back- end technologies.
 I enjoy long evenings of coding with a cup of mocha coffee, when I focus on creating with code.
 My primary focus is on building high-quality and performant web apps with great UX/UI design and in the process of developing - expand my understanding and knowledge in newest trends in web technologies.

 ## 🚀 About Me
-- 💻 **Technology is my passion** — I’m always exploring new tools..
+- 💻 **Technology is my passion** — I’m always exploring new tools.
-- 🔭 I’m currently working on improving my React & Next skills, TypeScript, and deepening my understanding of advanced React & Next patterns.
+- 🔭 I’m currently working on improving my React & Next skills, TypeScript, and deepening my understanding of advanced React patterns.
-- 🌱 I'm passionate about learning and growing in web apps development and eager to contribute to exciting projects.
+- 🌱 I’m passionate about learning and contributing to exciting projects.
 - 💼 I thrive in environments where I can contribute to projects, collaborate with others, share knowledge, and continue expanding my skills.

 ## 🛠️ My Skillset